Selfie-17/new_content/others/Maths_for_AI/09_Straight_Lines/15_AdvancedProblems.md

 * **Step 3: Optional Simplification (Squared form)** Often, textbooks write this as:
    $$\frac{1}{p^2} = \frac{a^2 + b^2}{a^2 b^2} = \frac{1}{b^2} + \frac{1}{a^2}$$
-   *Teacher Note: Both answers are correct.
+   *Note: Both answers are correct.
 The squared version is just algebraically prettier.*

 ---